 In 2019, growth in turnover was seen by 33% of SME employers, 44% had about the same turnover, and 19% reported a drop in turnover

-Turnover growth was most presumable to be seen by those in information and communication, financial and real estate, administration and support (38% each sector) and manufacturing (37%).
-On the other hand, most likely to experience a fall in turnover were once in education (25%) and wholesale and retail (22%).
+Turnover growth was expected from those in information and communication, financial and real estate, administration and support (38% in each sector) and the manufacturing (37%) sectors.
+On the other hand, those most likely to experience a fall in turnover were ones in education (25%) and wholesale and retail (22%).

 Impact of Small Businesses on the UK Economy

 Small and medium-sized enterprises have a significant influence on the UK economy.
 True or false?